-While phantom shares may reduce votes for and against, and increase broker non-votes, the question remains if there is any material impact on voting outcomes.32 We start our examination by looking at the total number of actual votes where phantom shares, if voted, would have altered the outcome.
-For this purpose, we first assign a vote (for/against) to the phantom shares in the same direction that the ETF votes its other shares, and analyze the voting outcomes.33 We next exploit a special exogenous setup where assigning a vote direction to the phantom shares is not necessary: proposals where shares outstanding serves as the base for voting outcomes so phantom shares (reflected as broker non-votes) would count as 'against' votes.
+We start our examination by looking at the total number of actual votes where phantom shares, if voted, would have altered the outcome.
+For this purpose, we first assign a vote (for/against) to the phantom shares in the same direction that the ETF votes its other shares, and then analyze the voting outcomes.35 We then examine a subset of proxy proposals, where the vote percentage in favor or against is calculated relative to shares outstanding, as opposed to the total shares voted.
+In these cases where shares outstanding serve as the base for voting outcome percentage, there is no need to assign a vote direction to the phantom shares, because any sidelined shares (reflected as broker non-votes) would count as 'against' votes.

-Examining the contested (close) votes within the margins of 5% of passing threshold, which are likely to include critical and contentious items, we find that phantom shares, if voted, would have shifted a meaningful number of agenda items.
-These items include votes to adopt majority voting, to declassify the board of directors, and to require a majority vote for the election of directors.
-In particular, examining the contested management proposals (Listokin (2008)), we find that phantom shares would have changed the outcome in 3.67% of those votes.
-Further including the contested shareholder proposals that address governance issues (Cunat, Gine, and Guadalupe (2012), and Bach and Metzger (2019)), we find that phantom shares, if voted, would have changed the outcome of 2.50% of the contested proposals.34 Considering that ETFs continue to grow, we would only expect these numbers to increase, especially during times of crisis and increased market volatility, when corporate control matters more.
+To assess the effect of phantom shares, we examine the contested (close) votes within the margins of 5% of passing threshold, which are likely to include critical and contentious items.
+We find that phantom shares, if voted, would have indeed shifted a meaningful number of agenda items.
+These items include crucial votes to adopt majority voting, to declassify the board of directors, and to require a majority vote for the election of directors.
+In particular, examining the contested management proposals (Listokin (2008)), we find that phantom shares would have changed the outcome in 3.67% of those votes, a material finding given that our sample consists of the earlier periods before the explosive growth in ETF assets and phantom share levels.
+Further, we include the contested shareholder proposals that address governance issues (Cunat, Gine, and Guadalupe (2012), and Bach and Metzger (2019)), and find that phantom shares, if voted, would have changed the outcome of 2.50% of the contested proposals.36 Considering that ETFs continue to grow, we would only expect these numbers to increase, especially during times of crisis, heightened ETF short selling, and increased market volatility, the precise times when corporate control matters more.